 The presentations are open to fellow students, friends and families through invitation, as well as RSV Members and the general public through this registration service.

-The Biological Sciences (Non-human) prize and Earth Sciences prize are generously supported by donations from the families of previous Royal Society Presidents: Edmund D Gill and Neil Archbold respectively.
+The Biological Sciences (Non-human) prize is generously supported by donations from the family of previous Royal Society President, Edmund D Gill.
 We also gratefully acknowledge the generous support of Dr S Max Richards AM and Mrs Margaret R Richards across all categories.

 Date(s) - Thursday 15 August, 2019